Beyond the Sea (The X-Files): Plot

-Boggs is then visited by Scully, to whom he gives information about the kidnapper's new location, warning her to avoid "the blue devil".
+Scully attempts to have Boggs' sentence commuted but is rejected by the judge.
+Boggs is then visited by Scully, who tells him he has his "deal".
+Boggs then gives information about the kidnapper's new location, warning her to avoid "the blue devil".
+He tells her he knows she was lying about the deal, but also knows she tried her best.
 Scully then leads several agents to the location Boggs gave her—a brewery—where they rescue the kidnapped boyfriend.
-Scully chases the kidnapper as he flees, but stops in her tracks when he runs along a gantry beneath the brewery's logo—a leering blue devil.
+Scully chases the kidnapper as he flees but stops in her tracks when he runs along a gantry beneath the brewery's logo—a leering blue devil.
 The gantry gives way, and the kidnapper falls to his death.

 Scully speaks to Boggs again, suggesting that if he had orchestrated the kidnapping, the kidnapper would have been aware of the danger he warned her about.
 Boggs claims to be able to contact her father and offers to relay one last message from him if she will attend his execution.
 As he is about to be executed, Boggs sees that Scully has not attended.

 Scully visits Mulder in the hospital, explaining that she changed her mind and now believes Mulder's theory that Boggs arranged everything.
 She cites as evidence that if Boggs knew she was Mulder's partner, Boggs could have looked up the information about her father's death and used that information to manipulate her.
 Mulder asks her why she was afraid of believing, even if it meant losing the chance to hear from her father again through Boggs.
 She tells him that she did not need to hear anything, because she already knew what her father would have said.